btcreversal/derogoldcash/README.md

 The binaries will be in the `src` directory when you are complete.

 - `cd src`
-- `./DeroGoldd --version`
+- `./derogoldcashd --version`

 ##### Building with LevelDB
 No need to add a flag anymore, both RocksDB and LevelDB backends are build.
-You can switch between them by using DeroGoldd command line option at the runtime.
+You can switch between them by using derogoldcashd command line option at the runtime.

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Developers

 ### Copypasta for license when editing files

-Hi DeroGold contributor, thanks for forking and sending back Pull Requests.
+Hi derogoldcash contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files, see [src/CryptoNoteConfig.h] for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers